About the Office of Economic and Financial Analysis

 Where are we located?

-Our office is located in the King County Administration Building in downtown Seattle.
-See left-hand margin for our address and mailstop.
+Our office is located on the 5th floor King County Administration Building in downtown Seattle.
+Our address is:

 Why do we do what we do?